 The aim of mechanical processes is separation of particles from an exhaust gas flow (dust extraction).
 The separation of particulate matter in particular is of great importance.

 - influence of solid content and volumetric air flow rate on

 - pressure loss at the cyclone

 - separation efficiency

 - separation function and separation size (with suitable analysis device)

 - comparison of pressure loss and degree of separation with theoretically calculated values

 Thermal processes are used to remove gaseous contaminants.
 The exhaust gas should largely be free of dust, which means mechanical cleaning needs to take place initially.

-Separating a CO2/air mixture by absorption in counterflow
+Separating a carbon dioxide/air mixture by absorption in counterflow

 - investigation of the absorption process when separating gas mixtures in a packed column